BramVanroy/PyLT3/README.rst

 Traverses a directory recursively (by default) and executes a user-defined function for every file that is encountered.

-* `root`: path to the root directory that will be processed (required)
+* :code:`root`: path to the root directory that will be processed (required)
-* `exec_func`: the function that is executed for every file.
+* :code:`exec_func`: the function that is executed for every file.
 As stated above, it is only logical to use a lambda expression here (required)
-* `exclude_dirs`: an iterable containing the directory names that you wish to exclude from the recursion (`default=None`)
+* :code:`exclude_dirs`: an iterable containing the directory names that you wish to exclude from the recursion (`default=None`)
-* `verbose`: an integer indicating the level of verboseness. `0` will not print anything; `1` will print a message when entering a new directory; `2` will also print when processing a new file (`default=0`)
+* :code:`verbose`: an integer indicating the level of verboseness. `0` will not print anything; `1` will print a message when entering a new directory; `2` will also print when processing a new file (`default=0`)
-* ** `recursive`: a boolean indicating whether to recursively go through all directories and sub-directories or not (`default=True`)
+* ** :code:`recursive`: a boolean indicating whether to recursively go through all directories and sub-directories or not (`default=True`)

-Returns `None`
+Returns :code:`None`

-`scan_file_and_execute`
+:code:`scan_file_and_execute`
 =======================
 .. code:: python